manjaro/pacman-mirrors/docs/index.md

 ## Configuration flow of pacman-mirrors

-At launch an internal default configuration is setup, file configuration is applied and the commandline is parsed and applied.
+At launch an internal default configuration is setup, file configuration is applied then the commandline is parsed and applied.

 ## API arguments

-These arguments modifies key elements of pacman-mirrors configuration according to the packagers needs.
+The arguments modifies key elements of pacman-mirrors configuration according to the users needs.

 The actions performed by the API are in strict order and performed *before any* other actions.
 This also means that ordinary arguments supplied in conjunction with api might be ignored.
 Eg. **-U** argument terminates pacman-mirrors when branch and mirrorlist has been written.

 1. If *p*  *PREFIX*
    *  add *PREFIX* to internal file configuration